Menu

 How to Apply for the Borrowell Credit Builder Loan

 To apply for Credit Builder, visit Borrowell’s website and sign up for Borrowell.
 Just enter your email address and create a password.
 Once you’re signed up, Borrowell will walk you through the steps to apply for Credit Builder.
+If you're already a Borrowell member, you can also sign up using the Borrowell app.
 There is no credit check required.

 Requirements:

-To qualify for Credit Builder, you must meet the following eligibility requirement:
+To qualify for Credit Builder, you must meet the following eligibility requirements:

-• Live in Canada, excluding Quebec, Saskatchewan and New Brunswick
+• You must live in Canada, excluding Saskatchewan and New Brunswick

 Benefits:

-With consistent payment behavior, Credit Builder can help you to improve your credit score.
-With a higher credit score you can secure lower interest rates on mortgages, car loans or personal loans.
-Having a good or excellent credit report can also increase your chances of qualifying for products like premium credit cards and other top-tier financial products.
+With consistent payment behaviour, Credit Builder can help you improve your credit score.
+With a higher credit score, you can secure lower interest rates on mortgages, car loans or personal loans.
+Having a good or excellent credit report also increases your chances of qualifying for products like premium credit cards and other top-tier financial products.
 Additionally, Borrowell Credit Builder offers:

 • No hard credit check when you apply